-No searches were conducted during FY2019.
+Three searches of a person's residence were conducted during FY2021.

 Training

 Policy

 Training and professional development are responsibilities shared by both the employees and the management team.
 The Office provides training opportunities for each employee, and employees are encouraged to become "life-long learners" to continually enhance their knowledge and skills.